Chitra23Ahuja/2023-amse-template/project/project-plan.md

 # Project Plan

 ## Summary

-This projects analyzes the availability and usage of electric vehicle charging stations in Germany.
+This projects analyzes the availability and usage of electric vehicle charging stations in Germany by answering following questions:

+1. Regions with the highest number of charging stations
+2. Top 10 cities with the highest number of charging stations
+3. Average power capacity of charging stations
+4. Average power capacity of charging stations by region
+5. Distribution of charging station types
+6. Number of charging stations per operator

 ## Rationale
 The analysis provides output that includes comprehensive database of electric vehicle charging stations in Germany, reports on descriptive and usage patterns, and a predictive model of charging station demand in different regions.